Issues from High Indoor Humidity Levels

 High humidity levels make the air feel hotter, so it’s natural to turn on the air conditioning.
 This puts an added strain on your HVAC system, which may already be struggling due to age, dirty filters, or a lack of preventative maintenance.
 The extra work may even shorten the lifespan of the system.

 The other nasty by-product of turning on the air conditioning more often is an increase in the utility bill.
 Obviously, the more the air is on, the more electricity is used.
 There are plenty of cost of living increases that are beyond our control, like gas and medical expenses.
 However, by keeping the humidity in your home or business under control, you can keep your air conditioner on less often and keep the utility bills down.

-Whether you need water damage restoration or mold remediation services at your home or building in Orlando, FL, call on the experts at EE&G Restoration.
-We provide 24-hour emergency response, because water can and does move further than you think.
-Our technicians use state of the art techniques and equipment to remove and dry water completely and, if necessary, our construction team will do any restoration work.
-If mold is discovered, we will contain the area to stop the spread, remove and restore damaged items, treat the area with anti-microbials and disinfectants, remove odors, and purify the air.
-We can consult on any environmental issues that led to the flooding and work with your insurance company to expedite claims so you can get your life back on track.
+Whether you have experienced water damage or mold growth due to high humidity levels in your home, you need to call a restoration professional.
+They provide 24-hour emergency response, because water can and does move further than you think.
+Their technicians use state of the art techniques and equipment to remove water and dry affected areas completely and, if necessary, their construction team will do any restoration work.
+If mold is discovered, the area is contained to stop the spread, remove and restore damaged items, treat the area with anti-microbials and disinfectants, remove odors, and purify the air.

 Restoration costs vary, depending on the extent of the flooding and the presence of mold.
 According to HomeAdvisor.com, the national average to remove standing water is $2,779.
 The national average to repair water damage is $2,436.
 The national average to test for mold is $719 and the national average to remove mold and toxic materials is $2,241.